gardenhq/o/examples/b/yaml/README.md

 ## Caveats

 * You can only use when using the devtoolbar (but of course once you've bundled out the bundle doesn't contain any YAML at all).
-* The library we are currently using for YAML parsing gives a tonne of 404's when resolving requires a'la Node.
-Not sure right now if this is our bad or something we can improve, or finding a different library to use.
-The 404's of course only happen on first load as from then on the library is cached in the devtoolbar.
 * If people ever distribute further modules based on this work, right now we'd prefer not to distribute YAML container files as it forces a YAML dependency, for the moment a pre-publish to compile it down to JSON would be prefereable.